thegera4/nextjs-blog/README.md

 ## Personal Blog Project

 In this project, I built a website for my own personal blog taking advantage of NextJs features like file base routing, server side rendering and dynamic paths.
+I'm also using a mongoDb database to store the message that you send me in the contact form!

 You can visit the webpage an try it here: [Go to my blog](https://nextjs-blog-flax-theta.vercel.app/)